TheLazyTomcat/TelemetryLibrary/readme.txt

   Must be defined for compilation into 64bit target.
 32bit target inferred when not defined.

+FPC

+  Must be defined when the code is compiled in FPC/Lazarus.
+Delphi compiler is inferred when not defined.

 Debug

   Define for debugging builds.
 Release is inferred when not defined.